ironhack-datalabs/dataV2-labs/module-3/ML-World/README.md

 ## Getting Started

-You willl be assigned an article to read from the selections following.
+You will be assigned an article to read from the selections following.
 Prepare a 5 minute presentation to share your research with your colleagues.
 After you present, we will have a 5 minute discussion as a class.

 As you read and prepare to present, consider the following questions: